Hobson Bay Tunnel Project

 • 13,000 m3 capacity of sewage and water every hour

-Key project challenges included dealing with the unique geology of the area, operating quietly 24 hours a day on a site located in a residential area with imposed restrictions on traffic, operating noise, and visual impact.
+Key project challenges we overcame included dealing with the unique geology of the area, and operating quietly 24 hours a day on a site located in a residential area with imposed restrictions on traffic, operating noise, and visual impact.

 We developed an innovative lining design for water tight structures, which is of critical importance to safety both during construction and for the operational life of the asset.